 - Turret press

-Best use: Lee Precision Classic Turret Press Kit is an ideal press for beginners, and novices who want to increase their output.
-The kit provides near enough everything you will need – dies are not included – to consistently produce decent rounds.
+Description: The Lee Precision Classic Turret Press Kit provides near everything you will need – dies are not included – to consistently produce decent rounds.
 For hand gun and small rifle rounds, the kit equipment is ideal, the pro-auto drum powder measure and riser makes the job easy, and is largely accurate.

 Larger rounds are also possible, and a trimming tool is included for this purpose.
-In fact the press is very versatile, and the option to purchase additional turrets means you can, in theory, only need to put the dies in once, and still produce several different calibres.
+In fact the press is very versatile, and the option to purchase additional turrets means you can, in theory, put the dies in once, and still produce several different calibers.

 For beginners looking to produce a lot of rounds quickly, this is also a great way to get a feel for reloading, as you can see the powder drop, feel the crimping and the primer being pressed.
 Even though several aspects of the process are still manual, such as the priming, putting the bullet head on etc., it is still possible to pump out 200+ rounds in an hour without breaking a sweat.

-Best use: Dillon Precision RL550B Progressive Reloading Machine is a fantastic press if you’re looking to easily and quickly produce large amounts of ammo.
+Description: The Dillon Precision RL550B Reloading Machine is a fantastic press if you’re looking to easily and quickly produce large amounts of ammo.
 The initial setup can be completed in as little time as an hour if the guide is followed, and also help from YouTube is never far away.

 Most of the work is done for you on the four stations, and while the Dillon website may claim that it takes only one pull of the handle to knock out a round, there is slightly more to it.
 But not much.
 The press is capable of working on four rounds at a time, each station serving a different purpose, and will automatically fit the primer, drop the powder and crimp and secure the bullet.

-Best use: Hornady Lock N Load Auto-Progressive Press is most suitable for those who shoot a lot and require large amounts of cartridges regularly.
-With its ease of use and rapid production it’s a fantastic piece of kit, and the five stations, as opposed to the more common four, allow for easy use of additional or speciality dies, for example, powder check or bullet seating dies, and cut down on pre-case prep.
+Description: The Hornady Lock-N-Load Reloading Press is most suitable for those who shoot a lot and require large amounts of cartridges regularly.
+With its ease of use and rapid production, it’s a fantastic piece of kit, and the five stations, as opposed to the more common four, allow for easy use of additional or specialty dies, for example, powder check or bullet seating dies, and cut down on pre-case prep.